angchen0325/CUDA-mode-lectures/lecture_001/README.md

-Author: Mark Saroufim

-# How to profile CUDA kernels in Pytorch
+## How to profile CUDA kernels in Pytorch